monzee/shiv/README.md

 `SavedStateHandle` allows view models constructed by `SavedStateViewModelFactory` to read and write to a `Bundle` that persists not only across configuration changes but also process death and recreation.
-Theoretically, you could bind a `SavedStateHandle` instance to the dagger graph, but creating and managing a `SavedStateHandle` is not very simple.
-Unfortunately, the `SavedStateHandleController` class is package private to `androidx.lifecycle` and I'm not about to copy-paste all that logic or hijack their namespace.
-Perhaps it will become public in the future, but for now you could bind the nullable `Bundle` that you receive in the activity `#onCreate` hook and inject it to your view models.
+When a `SavedStateHandle` is requested in an injectable constructor, the codegen creates an extra provider method in `shiv.SharedViewModelProviders` that returns a `SavedStateHandle` that is properly tied to the recreation cycle of the fragment or activity.
+This relies on the fact that `FragmentActivity` and `Fragment` implement `HasDefaultViewModelProviderFactory` that returns a `SavedStateViewModelFactory` that is used to attach a view model instance that serves only to hold a `SavedStateHandler`.
+It will not work on any other `ViewModelStoreOwner` (are there other kinds of VM store owners?).

+TL;DR: it just works.
+You can simply add a `SavedStateHandle` dependency in your view model constructor.

 ### ...fragment-owned `ViewModel`s?

 Sometimes you want a view model that is scoped to a particular fragment and not to the activity.
-You might want the data to survive configuration changes, but you also want the data to go away when the fragment is detached so that when the fragment is re-attached, you get back to a clean state.
+You might want the data to survive configuration changes, but you also want the data to go away when the fragment is detached so that when the fragment is re-attached, you get back a clean slate.
 In this case, you shouldn't inject a `@Shared` view model to a fragment, but instead depend on a `ViewModelProvider.Factory` and build your own view models using `ViewModelProvider` or the jetpack viewmodel extension.

-When the interface `ViewModelProvider.Factory` is requested anywhere in the graph, the `shiv` processor generates a module called `shiv.ViewModelBindings` that should be added to your dagger graph.
+When the interface `ViewModelProvider.Factory` is requested anywhere in the graph, the `shiv` processor generates a module called `shiv.ViewModelBindings` that should be added to your Dagger graph.
 The bundled `Shiv` module itself binds an implementation of the `ViewModelProvider.Factory` that relies on this generated module to populate a map multibinding of view model providers.